Glenoid labrum

-The glenoid labrum (glenoid ligament) is a fibrocartilaginous structure (not a fibrocartilage as previously thought) rim attached around the margin of the glenoid cavity in the shoulder blade.
-The shoulder joint is considered a ball and socket joint.
+The glenoid labrum (glenoid ligament) is a fibrocartilaginous (but not fibrocartilage, as previously thought) structure attached around the rim of the glenoid cavity on the shoulder blade.
+The shoulder joint is considered a ball-and-socket joint.
 However, in bony terms the 'socket' (the glenoid fossa of the scapula) is quite shallow and small, covering at most only a third of the 'ball' (the head of the humerus).
 The socket is deepened by the glenoid labrum, stabilizing the shoulder joint.

 The labrum is triangular in section; the base is fixed to the circumference of the cavity, while the free edge is thin and sharp.

 It is continuous above with the tendon of the long head of the biceps brachii, which gives off two fascicles to blend with the fibrous tissue of the labrum.